 Combine figs, sugar and 1/4 cup of water in a large sauce pot.
 Bring slowly to a boil, stirring until sugar dissolves.
 Cook rapidly until thick.
 Stir frequently to prevent sticking.

 Add lemon juice and cook 1 minute longer.
-Pour hot into hot jars, leaving 1/4 inch head space.
+Pour hot into hot, sterilized jars, leaving 1/4 inch head space.
 Adjust caps.
-Process 15 minutes on a boiling water bath.
+Process 15 minutes in a boiling water bath canner.
 Yields about 5 pints.

-The process looked great to me except I though that it was a lot of sugar and also I did not have five pounds of figs. I had about one pound of the small green figs. I followed the directions at first and then did my own thing.
-I used only about 3/4 cup of sugar and 2-3 cups of water.
+The process looked great to me except I thought that it was a lot of sugar, and I also did not have five pounds of figs. I had about one pound of the small green figs. I followed the directions at first and then did my own thing, using only about 3/4 cup of sugar and 2-3 cups of water.

-I quartered the figs rather than chop them and I found that they were still tough after the initial water was evaporated.
+After quartering the figs rather than chopping them, I found that they were still tough after the initial water was evaporated.
 So I continued to add water until I liked the consistency of the fig mixture.

 I added less sugar than the recipe called for because I wanted the jam to taste natural, rather than sweet.
 Once the figs were tender I noticed that they had all turned an even green color rather than a bit spotty when I started.